 A: Yes, customers love using our Project Ready Hardwood for laser cutting and engraving.
 Learn more about the best woods for laser engraving.

-A: Poplar is great wood for beginners, it cuts easy, accepts stains and paints very well and is relatively inexpensive.
-Later on you might want to try Walnut, Cherry, and Hard Maple.
-But save the exotics like Bloodwood and Purpleheart for after you have more experience, since they are very hard woods.
+A: Poplar is great wood for beginners—it cuts easily, accepts stains, paints well, and is relatively inexpensive.
+As you gain experience, you can try Walnut, Cherry, and Hard Maple.
+We recommend saving exotic woods like Bloodwood and Purpleheart for after you have more experience since they are very hard woods.

-A: Yes, we can do just about any size you need.
+A: Yes, we can cut just about any size you need.
 Fill out a custom size Quote Request Form, and a representative will contact you.

-A: We get that a lot :).
-Ocooch (pronounced Oh-koo-ch) is the name given to the beautiful rolling hills of southwest Wisconsin where we are located.
+A: We get this question a lot.
+Ocooch (pronounced oh-kooch) is the name of the rolling hills in Southwest Wisconsin where we are located.

 A: Rough (or unsurfaced) lumber thicknesses are usually measured in quarters of an inch.
-4/4 is 1", 8/4 is 2 inches and 16/4 is 4" thick.
-Don't ask us why, that's just the way it's always been done. :)
+4/4 is one inch, 8/4 is two inches and 16/4 is four inches thick.
+Don't ask us why.
+That's just the way it has always been done.

 A: A board foot is a standard of measurement equal to one square foot that is one inch thick.
 This measurement is used to calculate the volume of lumber.
-A board foot is 1" thick 12" wide and 12" long.
-For 4/4 lumber (1" thick), multiply the length (in feet) by the width (in inches) and divide by 12.
-To order a small amount of our Unsurfaced Lumber, just let us know what size board you need and we will take care of figuring the board feet.
+A board foot is 1" thick, 12" wide, and 12" long.
+For 4/4 (1" thick) lumber, multiply the length (in feet) by the width (in inches) and divide by 12.
+To order a small amount of Unsurfaced Lumber, let us know what size board you need, and we can calculate the board footage for you.